mui/material-ui/docs/pages/blog/premium-plan-release.md

 All the features from Community and Pro plan are available in the Premium package.
 You can remove your previous data grid package without any concern.

 The new package exports the component `<DataGridPremium />` which has basically the same API as `<DataGridPro />`.
-To use this package in a production environment and remove the watermark, you must acquire a Premium license.
+To use this package for development of a production product, and to remove the watermark, you must acquire a Premium license.
 If you wish to upgrade your existing Pro license, please [contact sales](mailto:sales@mui.com).

 ## Should I update my code?

-Unless you want to migrate to Premium, or if you’re already using row-grouping in your project, you don’t have to do anything.
+Unless you want to upgrade to Premium, or if you’re already using row-grouping in your project, you don’t have to do anything.

-If you're using the row-grouping, it has been removed from the experimental features of the Pro Plan to be a Premium feature, as [previously announced](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature).
-To continue using it, please migrate to the Premium plan.
+If you're using row-grouping, it has been removed from the experimental features of the Pro Plan to be a Premium feature, [as planned](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature).
+To continue using it, please upgrade to the Premium plan.

 ## Excel export features